Sabicool/Malleus-Anki-Addon/readme.md

 ## Configuration

+Settings are edited via **Tools → Add-ons → Malleus Clinical Medicine → Config**.
+The most common ones to change:

-If you have renamed or moved the Malleus deck it is worthwhile to change `deck_name` in the add on configuration manager to the correct name.
-This way the create card button will open to the correct deck.
+-   `deck_name` — if you have renamed or moved the Malleus deck, set this to the correct name (use `::` for subdecks) so the create card button opens to the right deck.

-The `cache_expiry` is the number of days after which the local database copy of the notion database will expire and any pages updated since the local database copy will be updated.
+-   `shortcut` — keyboard shortcut to open the Page Selector (default `Ctrl+Alt+M`).
+-   `cache_expiry` — number of days before the local cache is considered stale and the add-on re-checks GitHub.
+The check is conditional, so a short value keeps you in sync cheaply.

+Other options control auto-search behaviour, network timeouts, per-result card counts, and whether the yield/subtag selections are remembered between cards.
+See [config.md](./config.md) for the full reference.

 <a id="org3262658"></a>